leafsphp/docs/src/docs/introduction/installation.md

 - On Windows and Mac, you can use [Xampp](https://www.apachefriends.org/), which is a free and open-source cross-platform web server solution stack package developed by Apache Friends, consisting mainly of the Apache HTTP Server, MariaDB database, and interpreters for scripts written in the PHP and Perl programming languages.

 </details>

-*Leaf 3 works as far back as PHP 7.2, however, some modules require PHP 7.4, so we advice using a minimum of PHP 7.4.
-There's also full support for PHP 8.*

 ## Leaf CLI